colbyj/bride-of-frankensystem/docs/building/page_flow.rst

 The four variants and when to pick which are covered in :doc:`consent`.

 **The last page** must be ``end``.
 This shows the completion message and (if configured) generates a completion code participants can paste back into a recruitment platform.
+A study can have more than one end page when different participants should finish differently — see `Multiple end pages`_ below.

 **Page types between first and last:**